webuimaker/wikiHugo/content/pivotal+cloud+foundry+containers/index.md

 ---
 # Homepage
-title: "Pivotal Cloud Foundry Containers
+title: "Pivotal Cloud Foundry Containers"
-"
 description: "Running containers at enterprise scale is complex.
 Cloud Foundry enables enterprises to reap the benefits of containers, support cloud architectures and continue to build a DevOps culture."
 titleDescription: "Running containers at enterprise scale is complex.
 Cloud Foundry enables enterprises to reap the benefits of containers, support cloud architectures and continue to build a DevOps culture."